Tom-Mendy/Logseq/pages/csh.md

 - **Built-in Functions**: Provides a variety of built-in functions for string manipulation, arithmetic operations, and more.
 - ### **Example Code**

-  Here’s a simple example of a "Hello, World!" script in C shell:
+  Here’s a simple example of a "Hello, World!" script in csh:

   ```csh
   #!/bin/csh